 Translated and distributed in 36 countries, Thirteen Reasons Why has become social currency and a rite of passage at the same time.
 In the future it will become a stage emerging adults pass through.
 While fingers point and tongues wag blaming Social Media and liberal parenting, the root causes for the book’s popularity remains undiscussed.
 Social Media, due to its privacy and primacy, facilitates in teens a lengthy kite string allowing them to fly in a dangerous part of the sky.
 As parents, it’s our job to give our children roots and wings, and not wings with strings that are easily broken ending in tragic destinies.
 Root cause: the important conversations often don’t take place where they should begin–at home.
 Assumptions that school addresses things is handed to peer groups and is brokered and fragmented via Social Media which for some emerging adults is the only perceived place for them to go to.

-The book version of Thirteen Reasons Why centers around two points of view, Clay Jenssen, current recipient of cassette tapes explaining the suicide motive of Hannah Baker, narrative of said tapes.
+The book version of Thirteen Reasons Why centers around two points of view, Clay Jenssen, recipient of the cassette tapes explaining the suicide motive of Hannah Baker, narratir of said tapes.
 The book uses 13 tapes to link together key players of the continued emotional wounding of Hannah and how it pushed her closer to her grave.
 Clay’s ears are the reader’s ears and insight into the story, and the book focuses on his discovery and reaction to what he learns from Hannah’s tapes.
 The scenes reenacted are not graphic and explicit but are deeply touching as any person’s pain and unresolved conflicts may be.
 The Netflix series HOWEVER, explores points of view, however brief, shallow and unreliable of the victim, family and perpetrators.
 Narrative time is spent showing rape, substance abuse, high risk sexual behavior and a lengthy suicide scene which pretty much gutted my heart.
 For the wrong person these scenes can be instructive as coping mechanisms ESPECIALLY when IMPORTANT CONVERSATIONS haven’t taken place.

 My recommendation, have important conversations and don’t leave them to institutions outside the home.
 Let those groups challenge and/or compliment what you and your family establish at home.
 Further, don’t shy away from this material.
 Instead try to incorporate it into what you want to say and how you might say it.
 Powerful work whether literature, film, theater, music or television is important to a Democracy even when said work makes us uncomfortable.
 It is our discomfort that holds our truths, so let’s work with them and live better.